 The Museum has been a filming location, especially for Victorian period dramas.
 These include an episode of Ripper Street, season 2, and Penny Dreadful, season 3.

 Please note, the second floor of the National Museum of Ireland - Natural History is not currently open.
-Admission is free but booking is required.
+Admission is free.

 - The museum has a collection of around two million scientific specimens from around the world.

 - See examples of wildlife from Ireland, some of which are now extinct.

 - The museum is free to visit.